Jerry Potts: Adulthood

 Potts was employed for several years by the American Fur Company, and from 1869 to 1874 he worked as a hunter for various whiskey traders.
 He gained fame as a warrior.
-As a person of mixed blood, he had to prove to both Métis and Euro-Americans that he could cope in their respective cultures, and was well served by his quick wits, reckless bravery, skills with the knife and lethal accuracy with both a revolver and a rifle.
+As a person of mixed blood, he had to prove to both Indigenous peoples and Euro-Americans that he could cope in their respective cultures, and was well served by his quick wits, reckless bravery, skills with the knife and lethal accuracy with both a revolver and a rifle.
 Potts married two sisters of the Piegan Blackfeet (Aamsskáápipikani) named Panther Woman and Spotted Killer, who blessed him with several sons and a couple of daughters.
 He named one of his sons "Blue Gun" in commemoration of his favourite rifle.
 His many descendants still live mainly in Alberta, Saskatchewan, and Montana.
 Three of his descendants, including Janet Potts, became Royal Canadian Mounted Police officers during the middle years of the 20th century.

-By the time Potts was twenty-five, he was wealthy due to his horse trading.
+By the time Potts was 25, he was wealthy due to his horse trading.
 His herd rarely included less than 100 horses, which made him the second wealthiest First Nations person in the area.
 Though his horses carried a number of diverse brands, he could always produce bills of sale (even though he could not read them himself) for most of them.
 Those without papers, if they were American horses, were sold in Canada while paperless Canadian horses were sold south of the Medicine Line.
 Those branded with the markings of the US Cavalry were sold as far north as possible unless he had papers proving they had been purchased legally.
 The going rate for a good horse at the time ranged between $75.00 to $150.00 so his large inventory showed his wealth.
 When he journeyed to Montana Territory to buy horses he would carry cash - often as much as a thousand dollars - with which to make the transactions.
 People knew he carried such amounts but they also knew he was a good fighter, so he was left alone.